philgyford/django-spectator/README.rst

 A Venue has a name and, optionally, location details.

 Each Event can have zero or more Creators associated directly with it. e.g. the performers at a gig, the comedians at a comedy event.
-These can be in a spectific order, and each with an optional role. e.g:
+These can be in a specific order, and each with an optional role. e.g:

 * The Wedding Present